wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-management-api.md

 the **admin services** that were available in WSO2 EI 6.x.x.

 The [Micro Integrator CLI](../../administer-and-observe/using-the-command-line-interface) and the [Micro Integrator dashboard](../../administer-and-observe/working-with-monitoring-dashboard) communicates with this service to obtain administrative information of the server instance.
-If you are not using the dashboard or the CLI, you can directly access the [resources](#accessig-api-resources) of the management API by following instructions given below.
+If you are not using the dashboard or the CLI, you can directly access the [resources](#accessig-api-resources) of the management API by following the instructions given below.

 ## Enabling the management API